Easy Chickpea Curry

 5 STAR REVIEW

 The first time I ever had a chickpea, I spit it out…and then avoided them for 15 years.
-But then I adopted a mostly-vegetarian diet for 10 years, where the chickpea and I were BFFs.
+But then later in life I fell in love with them and now the chickpea and I are BFFs.

-That was so many years ago, and I’ve long returned to eating meat-based dishes, but I continue my love affair with chickpeas.
-This Chickpea Curry remains one of my all-time favorite recipes ever, filling, rich in fiber, and absolutely crazy delicious!
+My family are meat-eaters, but some of my most favorites dishes happen to be vegetarian – like this Chickpea Curry.
+It’s filling, rich in fiber, and absolutely crazy delicious!
 Loaded with warm spices, sautéed onion and garlic, tender chickpeas, and all coated in a rich, creamy tomato-lemon sauce, it will knock your socks off.

 It’s a recipe that will keep you going back for second and third helpings even when you’re full because you just can’t resist.
 If you’re lucky enough to have any leftovers, the next day they’re just as good, if not better.